Derwent Class Staff

 X tables homework:

-This week we are practising the 3 X table
+This week we are practising the 4 X table.
+Some of us are practising the 6 X table : your child will know.

 Reading in Derwent Class and at home.